Macartney-Christopher/5-Axis-Camera-Position-Control/Hardware.md

 [Watch an example video on Youtube](https://youtu.be/lNg3zl9IBe4).

 ## Using a Custom PCB
-In Isaac879's project he kindly includes the files and the component list to build the PCB.
-I started soldering immediately when they came in.
+Isaac879 includes the files and the component list to build the PCB in his repository.
+After soldering the components to the board we can begin testing.

-preface by saying the final goal is to have two additional motors
+*Note: The final objective is to have five total stepper motors, two more than what the PCB accounts for.*

 #### Soldering
-It was my first time soldering components onto a PCB.
-The only challenge was keeping headers in the upright position while I soldered on the opposite side.
+The only challenge wben soldering is keeping the headers in the upright position while soldering on the opposite side.
+This project upgrade accounts 3x hall sensors wired to headers, 8x 7-10cm M-M wires, and 2x 7-10cm M-M split wires.
-MENTION HALL SENSORS

 ### Using an Arduino Nano
-Isaac879 uses an Arduino Nano to complete his project.
-That is a great solution for what he needed.
-He used almost the entire static and dynamic memory of the Nano.
+Isaac879 uses the just about the entire static and dynamic memory available on an Arduino Nano to complete his project.
+The PCB worked when adding the Nano to the PCB and uploading isaac879's original code.
-To test the PCB I plugged in the Nano and uploaded Isaac879's code.
-It worked great.

 #### Problem
-When initialized the two other steppers with AccelStepper it quickly took up memory and I was at 107% capacity only with initilization.
-I removed a couple functions in the code that I did not need, such as all the functions that would operate the camera shutter. **It still was not enough memory so I looked at alternative boards.**
+Initializing the two additional steppers with AccelStepper quickly took up memory in the Nano.
+The code took 107% capacity only with initilization.
+Removing functions that were not critical, such as all that would operate the camera shutter, was still not enough.
+An alternative board was necessary.

 #### Solution
-My colleague chose the Arduino Nano 33 BLE to solve the memory issue.
-The board had CPU Flash Memory which replaced the EEPROM.
+The Arduino Nano 33 BLE to solves the memory issue.
+Moreover, the board had CPU Flash Memory which replaces the EEPROM.

 ### Using an Arduino Nano 33 BLE
-With the Arduino Nano 33 BLE there was plenty of memory to initialize all five stepper motors.
-The integrated bluetooth on this Nano allowed me to remove the bluetooth header on the PCB
+With the Arduino Nano 33 BLE there's plenty of memory to initialize all five stepper motors.
+The integrated bluetooth on this Nano made the Bluetooth header on the PCB available.

 #### Problem
-When changing the EEPROM code to Flash Storage I kept getting an architecture error:
+When changing the EEPROM code to Flash Storage the same an architecture error came up:
 ![image](https://user-images.githubusercontent.com/59852573/110384195-4edd3100-802b-11eb-953d-3ee4fa40a7a4.png)
-After further research it was the architecture of the CPU that was not compatible with the FlashStorage library.
-The workarounds were complex and required extensive knowledge of CPU architecture.
+The architecture of the CPU is not compatible with FlashStorage library.
+The workarounds with the same board aer complex and require extensive knowledge of CPU architecture.

 #### Solution
-Finally, we chose to move to the Arduino Nano 33 IoT which didn't present any issues.
+Finally, the Arduino Nano 33 IoT doesn't present any compilation issues and worked great.

 ### Using an Arduino Nano 33 IoT
 With the Arduino Nano 33 IoT everything was compiling perfectly.
 There was enough memory and the correct architecture for the FlashStorage library.